 These effective and creative ways to recruit employees can help you find the right employee for the job.
 Keep reading for several tips, plus recruiting swag ideas to boost your efforts.

-Get personal: Eighty percent of interviewees would accept one job over another based on a personal connection formed during the interview process.
+Eighty percent of interviewees would accept one job over another based on a personal connection formed during the interview process, according to the DevSkiller source above.
 Scrap the stuffy office interview, and meet at a local café instead.
 This type of informal meeting can relax recruits and encourage personalities to shine.
 Once you know you’ve found a potential fit, bring recruits into the office to meet the team.
 Not only does this help both you and your potential employee assess for a cultural fit (which we dive into later), it begins day one of relationship building.
 Send them on their way with a token of thanks to remember you by—smartphone wallets or PopSockets® are both fun and functional.

 There are plenty of challenges at work.
 Hiring doesn’t have to be among them, especially when you use these creative ways to recruit employees and couple them with recruiting swag.
 Now get out there and put together your ‘dream team’!